schmittjoh/JMSGoogleClosureBundle/Resources/doc/index.rst

 Plovr by default listens on port 9810, and will automatically compile your application when a request comes in.
-To start plovr, you first have to create a "plovr configuration"_ file.
+To start plovr, you first have to create a `plovr configuration`_ file.
 Plovr configuration files are simple Javascript object literals.
 It's important that you place this file somewhere below ``Resources/config/plovr/`` in your bundle::